tomjoht/tomjoht.github.io/_docs/step_by_step_openapi_tutorial/pubapis_openapi_step1_openapi_object.md

 {% include ads.html %}

 Although one could approach the assembly of an OpenAPI document in many ways, I've decided to structure each step in this tutorial based on each of these root-level objects.
-You'll see two approaches: one using Swagger working at a code-level, and another using Stoplight Studio working in a user interface.
+You'll see two approaches: one using Swagger working at a code-level, and another using Stoplight working in a user interface.

 ## Swagger